Enjoy Christmas With an Addict: Here’s How!

 If the liquor bottles are lined up on the counter, it’s too easy for the alcohol-addicted person to freshen her drink.
 Know where the alcohol is and who’s drinking what.

-Talk to the alcoholic or other substance abuser before the big day.
+Talk to the alcoholic or other substance abusers before the big day.

 Don’t accuse, but don’t excuse, either.
 Calmly explain your objective to have a wonderful day the whole family enjoys.